Get the newsletter.

 • Slice the baguette in half lengthwise, almost all the way through, and open.

 • Slather both sides with the butter.
-Layer with the ham and cheese.
+Layer with the ham and cheese slices.
+If using, add in a few halved cornichons or lettuce leaves, such as arugula.
 Close, press, and divide into two or three sandwiches.

 • Slice the baguette in half lengthwise, almost all the way through, and open.
 Drizzle the top and bottom baguette halves with olive oil.